valencia21/valencia21.github.io/_posts/2020-11-15-where-i-donate-and-why.markdown

 * Do not remove this line (it will not be displayed) {:toc}

-Running Effective Altruism Japan, I often find myself explaining the following progression in Japanese:
+Building Effective Altruism Japan, I often find myself explaining the following progression in Japanese:

 1. I want to make the world a better place as much as I possibly can.
 2. I should donate to *x*, that is working on problem *y*.